 University settles hospital negligence lawsuit for $10 million

-Posted on behalf of The Bell Law Firm, PLLC on May 01, 2012 in Medical Malpractice
+Posted on behalf of Stewart Bell, PLLC on May 01, 2012 in Medical Malpractice

 Many of the medical malpractice-related cases and news stories we've written about on this blog do not directly involve doctors or hospitals in West Virginia.
 While it's a good thing there aren't enough local stories about these topics to limit our weekly discussions solely to cases that happen here -- it's also important to remember that virtually everything we do write about can happen or has happened in this state too.